Helping Them Hear the Difficult News

 Are You Ready for Divorce?

 Before you share the news of your divorce with your children, you want to be sure that you are ready to move forward.
 If you have questions or are unsure, you should consult with an attorney who understands divorce law and can give you the guidance you need to move forward.
-The team at Law Offices Of Mark M. Childress is ready to help you work through the divorce process.
+The team at Law Office of Mark M. Childress is ready to help you work through the divorce process.
 We know this is a difficult time; we will do everything we can to ease your mind as we work through your divorce together.

 To learn more about divorce or to speak with one of our attorneys, call us at (817) 497-8148 or visit us online.